Matheus Nunes: Early career

-Born in Rio de Janeiro, his father left his family, Nunes moved to Ericeira, Lisbon District at the age of 12 with his mother and his English stepfather.
+Nunes was born in Rio de Janeiro.
+After his father left his family, Nunes moved to Ericeira, Lisbon District at the age of 12 with his mother and his English stepfather.
 He started playing football with local side Ericeirense in the 6th division, and to help his family he also worked at his godfather's bakery for a short period while playing.

 Nunes made his senior debut for Ericeirense during the 2015–16 season, in the Lisbon Football Association.
 He started the 2017 pre-season on trial at Oriental, but was not signed due to a thigh injury, and subsequently returned to his first club.

 Estoril

 Nunes signed with Estoril in the summer of 2018.
 He made his debut in the LigaPro on 14 October in a 2–2 draw against Varzim, starting but leaving injured shortly before the end of the first half.
 During most of his spell, he was associated to the reserve team.